raspberrypilearning/grow-a-dragonfly/en/step_9.md

 --- task ---

-**Tip:** Check that all your sprites and costumes have sensible names.
-It makes your project easier to understand if you come back to it later.
+Check each sprite and costume has a name that describes the image.
+This makes your project easier to understand if you come back to it later.

-**Tip:** Make sure your code is laid out neatly in the Code area.
-Right-click on the Code area and choose **Clean up Blocks** to get Scratch to tidy up your code.

 --- /task ---

---- collapse ---
+--- task ---
----
-title: Completed project
----

-You can view the [completed project here](https://scratch.mit.edu/projects/521688740/){:target="_blank"}.
+Right-click on the Code area and choose **Clean up Blocks** to get Scratch to tidy your code.

---- /collapse ---
+--- /task ---

 --- save ---